WPTravelteam/wp-travel/readme.txt

 = Dedicated Support and Documentation =
 We have an entire team of happiness engineers ready to help you.
-Ask your questions in the support forum, or [contact us directly](http://wptravel.io/support-forum/forum/wp-travel/).
+Ask your questions in the [support forum](http://wptravel.io/support-forum/forum/wp-travel/).

 Also you can checkout WP Travel [documentation](http://wensolutions.com/documentation/wp-travel/).